paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-607-project-safe-neighborhoods-block-grant-program.md

 (1) competitive and evidence-based programs to reduce gun crime and gang violence;

-(2) the Edward Byrne criminal justice innovation program;
+(2) the Edward Byrne criminal justice innovation program; 11 So in original.
+Probably should be “Edward Byrne Criminal Justice Innovation Program;”.

 (3) community-based violence prevention initiatives; or